ShaharKun/Math-Balloons/README.md

 ## Model
 The built-in model was trained with keras version 2.2.4-tf.
 If you wish to use a different version of keras, retrain the model on your machine using 'AI/model_creator.py'.
-You can see the built-in model's structure and layers in 'model_creator.py'.
+You can see the built-in model's structure in 'model_creator.py'.
+When making your own model for this game, make sure to keep input shape and dtype settings that are preset in 'model_craetor.py'.
 The model is called to make predictions within the 'Grid.py' file, and expects an input image of shape (24, 24, 1).
-When making your own model for this game, make sure to keep input shape and dtype settings that are preset in 'model_craetor.py'.

 > The model is not perfect, and might make mistakes over time.
 > Try drawing as clearly as possible, and use as much of your drawing space as you can.